 An electrical disconnect such as a circuit breaker should be installed to allow shut-down of the heater in the event of servicing, maintenance, or repair.
 The heater's power cord is wrapped around the motor at the end of the heater opposite the gas inlet end of the heater.

-Unwind the cord and route it through the case for connection to an approved electrical supply.
-See image to the right.
+Unwind the cord and route it beneath the heater for connection to an approved electrical supply.